crissxross/dotfiles/README.md

 - Trackpad (Three Finger Drag and Tap to Click)
 - Git (config and SSH)
 - Raycast (turn off Spotlight shortcut and use for Raycast)

+### Brewfile TODO
+- Uninstall some of the preinstalled Apple software - e.g. Garageband, iMovie, Pages
+- Make sure those apps are removed from Brewfile too